ebuyakin/maichat/docs/image_messages_spec.md

 # Image Messages (Phases 3–4)

 Status
-- Draft for implementation.
+- Implemented.
 Scope intentionally minimal, performance-first.

 Goals (do a few things very well)
 - Support screenshots/images in user messages for vision-capable models (and all models in the current model catalog are vision-capable, no text-only model is expected to be included).